Fat Dogs: Is Dog Exercise the Cure for Pudgy Pooches?

 A 30 kg (66 lb) dog needs to walk 9 km (5.6 miles) to burn off the equivalent in calories.

-Extrapolate this to a 10 minute per kilometer walking pace and we are talking a 4 ½ hour walk for our 10 kg pooch and a 1 & 1/2 hour walk for our 30 kg friend.
+Extrapolated to a 10 minute per kilometre walking pace and we are talking a 4 ½ hour walk for our 10 kg pooch and a 1.5 hour walk for our 30 kg friend.

 An excellent outing if you happen to have the time and the stamina for it!

 Food for thought when helping our fat dogs?
-I believe so as these examples certainly bring new meaning to the term being “treat aware”!
-(Discover 4 tips to help you cut back on feeding dog treats here.)
+I believe so!
+These examples certainly bring new meaning to the term "being treat aware!"
+(Learn to cut back on feeding dog treats here.)

-Fat Dogs: Why exercise focused weight loss plans fail.
+Fat Dogs: Why exercise-centric weight loss plans fail.

 To achieve any significant weight loss, the time and distance requirement of such approaches rapidly drain owner motivation and diligence and frequently end up causing injury to our fat dogs.